Thinking about moving to San Antonio, Texas? If so, you’re in good hands.

 I’ve lived in San Antonio for the past 6 years and have definitely learned a thing or two about the honest pros and cons of living in San Antonio.

-Home to a population of 1.5 million residents, Houston is the second-most populous city in Texas (and the 7th most populous city in the country).
+Home to a population of 1.5 million residents, San Antonio is the second-most populous city in Texas (and the 7th most populous city in the country).
 Needless to say, you’ll be in good company if you choose to call this vibrant city home.

 But I don’t want to get ahead of myself so let’s cover everything you need to know about living in San Antonio, based on firsthand experience.
 Don’t hesitate to reach out with questions, I’m here to help!